This month, our Chicago Recruiter Meggie Thomas walks you through starting out with contract jobs.

 Do I recommend looking for and taking a contract position after graduating?
 Heck yes!
 You never know where it can lead you.

 Before becoming a Talent Representative and Creative Recruiter, Meggie worked many jobs in marketing, account management, and communications.
-Recently relocated from Chicago to Denver, Meggie is now enjoying the clean mountain air and matching talent with success!
+She relocated from Chicago to Denver and is now enjoying the clean mountain air working as an Account Manager.

 Other Posts You Might Like